panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 `addDefaultsPure()` is now pure and has no side effects.

 Another approach I have found efficient is the extraction of big chunks of pure code from an impure function.
-Then make the impure function call the pure code.
+Then make the impure function call the extracted pure function.

 This gives the benefit of isolating the logic that is understandable and predictable into a pure function.
 The complexity of the impure function also decreases since it has less code.